C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Simulation Data

 \subsection{Classification of Galaxies}

-We define the three distinct populations of galaxies following \citet{Aung22}: background when they are outside turnaround radius, infalling when they are inside turn-around radius before they reach their first pericenter, and orbiting after they have passed the first pericenter. \Cref{fig:vr_r} shows the distribution of the radial velocity $v_r$ vs the radius $r$ plot, where red points represent infalling galaxies, and blue points represent orbiting galaxies.
-The plot shows that the infalling galaxies generally have larger radii and smaller velocity than the orbiting galaxies.
-Close to the central halo, we expect orbiting galaxies with both inward and outward motions.
+We define the three distinct populations of galaxies following \citet{Aung22}: background (when they are outside the turnaround radius), infalling (when they are inside the turnaround radius before they reach their first pericenter), and orbiting (after they have passed the first pericenter).
+Turnaround radius is measured as the radius at which stacked profile of average radial velocity squared is minimum \citep[equivalent to where average radial velocity is 0, but cleaner, ][]{Pavlidou2014,Korkidis2020}.
+The infalling galaxies generally have larger radii and smaller velocities than the orbiting galaxies, while we expect orbiting galaxies close to the central halo with inward and outward motions.
 Infalling galaxies are moving toward the inner region of clusters with a large negative radial velocity.
-Outside the turnaround radius, galaxies are too far from the central halo, and are generally moving away due to the expansion of the universe.
+Outside the turnaround radius, galaxies are too far from the central halo and generally move away due to the universe's expansion.
+The top panel of \Cref{fig:vr_r} shows the distribution of these three populations in the projected phase space.
+We do not exclude merging clusters, and they follow the same categorization as other clusters.
+For any satellite galaxies that are not part of the central halo, their classification follows that of the immediate host, i.e. if a galaxy is within the subhalo `a' of the halo `b' around a central host `c', `a' is classified as orbiting for `c' if `b' is orbiting, and `a' is infalling if 'b' is infalling.